-Starting the unit requires a 12 volt battery.
+Starting the unit requires a 24 volt battery.
 Connect positive battery cable before connecting negative battery cable to prevent arcing.

 Service the batteries as necessary.
 If an automatic transfer switch is installed without a built-in charge circuit, connect a separate battery charger.
-A battery charger is required when the PowerCommand control is set to the Awake mode.
+Proper selection and maintenance of batteries and battery chargers is essential for system reliability.